dpretet/friscv/doc/project_mgt_hw.md

     - [ ] Support exception code for memory access error
     - [ ] Manage write response from cache or interco, don’t wait endpoint
     - [ ] Raise exception also from cache
+- [ ] Support AXI response
+    - drive APROT with priv_mode
+    - raise an exception (which one? a custom mcause?)
+    - test with mapping outside interconnect memory region
+    - manage in a clic controller and so avoid custom spec implementation could be used for other purpose later
+- [ ] Support fine-grain permission over memory range
+    - RISCV doesn't define privilege permission over PMP region
+    - raise an exception
+    - methode AER-like pour les enregistrer: src, address, permission
+    - trig an interrupt catched with PLIC controller

 ## Cache Stages